Alexv216/IT1025/README.md

   The difference between a solid state drive and the traditional hard drive is that a solid state drive does not use disks, heads, platters, magnetic surfaces, spindles and other complex moving parts that the traditional hard drive uses.
 The solid state is also faster and more effective than a hard drive since it does not rely on the movement of a disk that can wear out with time.
 ### Data Representation
 ### IEEE
+IEEE is an organization that focuses on advancing the innovation and technology for the benefit of humanity.
+Their approach on the ethics of computing consists of ways of how to make technology grener for the environment and how to make sure that technology benefits all of humanity without hurting others.
 ## Networking
 ### Data Transmission
 ### Hardware